laikas123/Katalon-Docs-Obsidian/Katalon-Add-Assertions-When-Creating-Tests/Katalon-Add-Assertions-When-Creating-Tests.md

 So **the big takeaways are**:

-- Wait asserts are "soft asserts", they don't actually stop the test.
-They are a best effort to wait for a condition, but will let the test proceed even if that condition isn't met.
+- Wait asserts will **try to delay** the test until a condition is met, but will **allow the test to continue even if that condition isn't met after waiting**.
-- Verify asserts are "hard asserts", they will actually stop and fail the test if the condition isn't met.
+- Verify asserts **will fail the test if the condition is not met**.

 So all in all the two sort of compliment each other.
 If in general a page is slow and you just want to make sure things probably loaded up, then a wait is probably fine.
 But if you need to make sure something is truly in a specific state before proceeding then a verify is the way to go.